logiclogue/jordanlord.co.uk/src/blog/creating-football-statistical-model.md

 in this article I'll be using Haskell as a tool to help me quickly evaluate results.

-## Modelling Draws
+## Modelling Wins

-The first task is to create an expected value function for draws.
+The first task is to create an expected value function for wins.
 I'm going to use results from the 2017/18 Premier League season as posted below.

 ## Premier League 2017/18